wmde/wbaas-deploy/README.md

 If not, you'll need to edit your hosts file.

 In order to skip out this LoadBalancer stuff you can get minikube to expose the ingress directly on a port.
-But this will expose thing on a different port and you may run into issues.
+But this will expose things on a different port and you may run into issues.

 ```sh
 minikube --profile minikube-wbaas service -n kube-system nginx-ingress-default-backend